I believe that it takes one person at a time to shift the gender equality dial.

 Really it does take every one of us, no matter who we are or no matter where we come from to really speak the truth with love and confront everyday sexism that we see and hear.

-And that’s obviously combined with important policy frame works and seeing really fantastic initiative, for example in the private sector I think of Rosie Batty Australia of the Year who significantly changed the conversation here in Australia about violence and opened up pathways for people to talk about and recognise that we all have a role to play in preventing violence against women.
+And that’s obviously combined with important policy frame works and seeing really fantastic initiative, for example in the private sector I think of Rosie Batty 2015 Australian of the Year who significantly changed the conversation here in Australia about violence and opened up pathways for people to talk about and recognise that we all have a role to play in preventing violence against women.

 Read Engaging Women’s interview with Rosie Batty here.